ananeridev/anabneri/README.md

 ## Fun Facts about me
 :sparkles: I am the mother of a cat called Spock and a dog called Julie

-:sparkles: I don't like doing front end because I suck at CSS but usually I have been improving
+:sparkles: I don't like doing front end because I'm not good with  CSS but usually I have been improving

 :sparkles: I play violin, and I loveeeee classic music mixed with rock'n roll